-- Inviting family members to help in organizing and executing a variety of school events to build collective ownership, such as book fairs, International Nights, movie nights, and fun fairs.
+- Invite family members to help in organizing and executing a variety of school events (i.e., BES Book Fairs, BES Curriculum Nights, and PTA Sponsored events) to build collective ownership.

-- Providing opportunities for parents/caregivers to volunteer within the school in various ways, such as room parents, library helpers, clinic and cafeteria helpers.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as Parent Center, Room Parents, Library Helpers, Clinic, and our BES Café.

 Effective Communication with Parents